 Taking Wounds

-Whenever you take a wound, you receive an ongoing -1 penalty to all your actions.
-Once you have a number of wounds equal or greater than your Mighty, you are knocked unconscious and placed on death's door.
+Once you have 3 wounds, if you would take another wound from an attack, you are immediately knocked unconscious and placed on death's door without a check.
 Unless someone stabilizes you, you will need to defy death or die on the next round.

 HP & Wound Track Table